cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-jamstack-app/index.md

 At this point, we’ve built a Cloudflare Worker that takes data from Cloudflare KV and renders a static page based on it.
 That static page reads the data, and generates a todo list based on that data.
 Of course, the piece we’re missing is creating todos, from inside the UI.
 We know that we can add todos using the KV API — we could simply update the cache by saying `TODOS.put(newData)`, but how do we update it from inside the UI?

-To implement this, we'll add a second handler in our Workers script, designed to watch for `PUT` requests to `/`.
+To implement this, we’ll add a second handler in our Workers script, designed to watch for `PUT` requests to `/`.
 When a body is received at that URL, the worker will send the new todo data to our KV store.

 Add this new functionality in `handleRequest`: if the request method is a PUT, it will take the request body and update the cache.